-Collect Funds for Family Reunions
+Collect Money for a Family Reunion

 Grandma's been asking about the reunion for months.
 Uncle Dave promised to bring his famous brisket.
 Now someone just needs to book the pavilion and order the supplies.
 PayIt2 makes it easy for every branch of the family to chip in.